jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 - [Layer 7](https://www.nginx.com/resources/glossary/layer-7-load-balancing/)
 - Route based on URL and other attributes.

-### Network Verification
-- [IP Flow Verify](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-ip-flow-verify-overview#:~:text=IP%20flow%20verify%20checks%20if,denied%20the%20packet%20is%20returned.): checks if a packet is allowed or denied to or from a virtual machine
-- Network Watcher Connection Monitor:  provides unified end-to-end connection monitoring in Azure Network Watcher.
-Notifies changes in "reachability" and latency.
-- Network Configuration Diagnostic Tool: understand which traffic flows will be allowed or denied in your Azure Virtual Network
-- Network Watcher Next Hop: Checking if traffic is being directed to the intended destination.

 ### Point-to-Site VPN
 - Established between a virtual network and a single computer in your network.
 Each computer that wants to establish connectivity with a virtual network must configure its connection.
 - Note that after changing topology of network (ex. add vnet peering to another vnet) the VPN client configuration software must be re-downloaded and re-installed.
 [See here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-point-to-site-routing)